Planning Permission Palaver

 Treated Fairly?
 It is true that we need some sort of planning control, to stop inconsiderate people building skyscrapers in their back gardens and negatively impacting neighbours, however, considering what we are charged, are the public being treated fairly and even sensibly?
 Or are councils just taking our money and making life more difficult for the ordinary people, as they so often do?

-Note: BC don't actually charge for appeals, but after being quoted £1100 for an appeal on my behalf, it's fair to say some people are doing alright!
+Note: BC don't actually charge for appeals, but after being quoted £1100 for an appeal on my behalf, and £115 per hour/per person + VAT, for help with a flood risk assessment, by the Environment Agency, it's fair to say some people are doing very well, thank you!

 The Real World!
 A friend of mine applied for planning permission to park his car on his front garden.
 Dartford Council told him he couldn't have it because there wasn't enough room to turn round on his front garden, therefore, he couldn't drive both in and out in a forward direction.
 Well, who can?
 Those who live in mansions perhaps, but for the rest of us, living in the real world, we have to reverse in and drive out, or vice versa.
 That's what ordinary people do, everywhere.